arigo/ShaderDebugger/README.md

 # ShaderDebugger
 Simple Unity framework to debug shader code.
 Supports vertex, fragment, standard, and postprocessing shaders.

+Supported versions should be between 2017.x to 2021.3, but it probably works on more recent versions too.

 Here's an example:

 ![sshot1](Screenshots/sshot1.png?raw=true "sshot1")